mapbender/mapbender-documentation/en/functions/misc/button.rst

 .. image:: ../../../figures/de/button_legend_dialog_icon.png
      :scale: 80

 In the *Target* field you can choose the predefined feature which should be activated or opened by clicking on the button.
-The dropdown list contains all features, which have been added to the content, the sidepane or the footer before.
+The dropdown list contains all features which have been added to the Map area, the sidepane or the footer before.
 In this example, the option "Legend" was chosen.

 .. image:: ../../../figures/de/button_legend_dialog_target.png
      :scale: 80